dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

     GOD. this idea towers above all else. there is no man with the power to challenge it and if such men did dominate, GOD would certainly reveal Himself.

+### Misc

+- can the brain leverage quantum entanglement effects for faster, more accurate comm. within itself? (probably not, if anyone knows it's Roger Penrose)
+  - there are some mechanisms that have been studied. the theory about quantum state being encoded into microtubules seems promising.